NathanRael/Rael-AI/README.md

 ### SubStep : Downloading interface (showing progress of the download)

-## Step 2 : Choosing 3 main chatbot types (will be displayed in the Main chat)
+## Step 2 : Choosing 3 main chatbot types (will be displayed in the MainPage chat)

 Done